zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

 To choose the generated visualization, click "add selected" and easily one can begin to use Data Visualizations project editor to drill further.

-2. Now, select Revenue by Quarter graph, Revenue by Region Graph, and Revenue by Account Group graph.
+2. Now, select Revenue by Cost Center graph, Revenue by Region Graph, and Revenue by Month graph.
 Click on Add Selected.
 ![](./images/aa10.png " ")

 3. After Adding the selected Visulization, we will change the the graphs as we want as below.